Wireless Devices and Printers

 Wireless Devices

-We do not allow the use of personal routers in the dorms here at JHU.
+We do not allow the use of personal routers in the JHU residence halls.

 Personal Routers interfere with the Enterprise (‘hopkins’, ‘eduroam’, ‘JHGuestnet’) Wireless, and we have seen students have intermittent, slow, and even dropped connections, due to personal router interference.

-Please work with JHU IT on alternative options for device network connectivity.
+Please work with JHU IT on alternatives for device network connectivity.

-If it is critical that you have one for medical or educational purposes, please contact resnet@jhu.edu to work with JHU IT on the available options.
+If it is critical that you have one for medical or educational purposes, please visit our ‘Getting More Help/Contact Us‘ page to contact the IT Help Desk to open a ticket to work with JHU IT on the available options.

-Requirements to connect (minimum system requirements to access the Wireless Residential Network):
+Requirements to connect to the wireless residential network

-For more information, please visit the Wireless Resource Center.
+For information on connecting to the wireless networks, please visit the Wireless Resource Center.

 Wireless Printers